-Provide financial support for educational programs to engage and retain talent for the material handling industry.
+Provide financial support for educational programs to engage and retain talent for the material handling, logistics and supply chain industry.

-The funding source for material handling education programs.
+The funding source for material handling, logistics and supply chain education programs.

 The Material Handling Education Foundation, Inc. (MHEFI) is an independent charitable organization that was established in 1976.
 Since 1976, our programs have supported over 1,000 students and educators seeking pathways to quality educational programs and fulfilling careers.
 The demands of today’s global economy and fast-paced technological change reinforce the need to draw top talent to sustain and strengthen material handling and supply chain businesses for the future.